Eena contemplated Shanks’ story as she slouched on the edge of the

 and heartbreaking their circumstances were, like a classic Shakespearian

-Eena smiled, but received no kindness in return.
-She buried her face in Ian’s shoulder, sorry
+smiled but received no kindness in return.
+She buried her face in Ian’s

 The song ended, and Eena walked off the floor attached to her

-“I’ve seen every couple pair up tonight, except one.
-You haven’t danced with your princess
+seen every couple pair up tonight, except one.
+You haven’t danced with your

 Her hesitance to accept seemed irrational, but there were reasons she

-request of the Viiduns to rescue her friends from Hrenngen.
-And now, she felt very sure he would rather
+of the Viiduns to rescue her friends from Hrenngen.
+And now, she felt very sure

 The Viidun brothers started up another slow number as the couple walked